 Posted on 18th August 2017 by Cole Wayant

-This is the eleventh blog in a series of 34 blogs based on a list of ‘Key Concepts’.
+This is the eleventh blog in a series of 36 blogs based on a list of ‘Key Concepts’ developed by an Informed Health Choices project team.
 Each blog will explain one Key Concept that we need to understand to be able to assess treatment claims.